 To apply, you must submit the following materials:

 - Online graduate degree application with graduate degree application fee

 - Transcripts from each college or university you have attended

-- GPA of 3.0 or higher and a successful background in quantitative coursework
+- A successful background in quantitative coursework is expected

-- Personal statement (two to three pages) describing your reasons for pursuing graduate study, your career aspirations, your special interests within your field, and any unusual features of your background that might need explanation or be of interest to the graduate admissions committee
+- Personal statement (2-3 pages) describing your reasons for pursuing graduate study, your career aspirations, your special interests within your field and any unusual features of your background that might need explanation or be of interest to the graduate admissions committee

 - Résumé or curriculum vitae

 - 2 letters of recommendation

 - Graduate Record Examination (GRE) scores are not routinely required, but may be requested based on evaluation of official transcripts

 Note: An applicant who does not meet the academic requirements for admission may be admitted conditionally (refer to Binghamton's Graduate School Policies and Procedures).
 A conditional admission indicates that, although the candidate did not meet admission requirements, other elements of the application (such as the personal statement, reference letters, etc.) suggest they possess the potential to be successful.
 Students admitted conditionally must have satisfactory academic performance in the first semester of the MPH program to receive a change in status to "regular."